electricimp/Scheduler/README.md

 ### now() ###

-This method immediately execute the job.
+This method immediately execute the job's callback immediately.
+It will leave the job in the queue.

 #### Return Value ####